-Judges will undertake an administrative review of all Undefended Divorce hearings which have been adjourned due to the current situation.
-This process will commence as a pilot in Belfast before it is extended to other divisions.
+Judges are undertaking administrative reviews of all Undefended Divorce hearings which have been adjourned due to the current situation.
+Following a successful pilot in Belfast remote hearings will be extended to all county courts and progress to include new cases which are ready for hearing from mid-June 2020.

-Belfast cases which are ready for remote hearing have been listed from 26th May 2020.
-Subject to the success of the pilot, judges are working towards extending this to all areas from mid-June.
 Parties will be notified by the court office 10 days in advance, if their case is to be included.
 No forms require to be completed unless requested.